RAMP-project/RAMP/README.md

 ---

 ## Overview
 RAMP is a bottom-up stochastic model for the generation of high-resolution multi-energy profiles, conceived for application in contexts where only rough information about users' behaviour are obtainable.
+Those may range from remote villages to whole countries.

 <img src="https://github.com/SESAM-Polimi/RAMP/blob/master/Example%20output.png" width="300">